 What is a Full Immersion Horsemanship Clinic?

-The Friday through Sunday clinics focus on Equine Behavior Assessment, Clear Communication & Effective Aids, Ground Work, and Riding.
-We also cover a variety of topics such as anatomical lectures, tack fit and appropriate usage, "finding a feel" exercises, group discussions, and much more!
+The Friday through Sunday clinic focuses on Equine Behavior Assessment, Clear Communication & Effective Aids, Ground Work, and Riding.
+We also cover topics such as anatomical lectures, tack fit and appropriate usage, "finding a feel" exercises, group discussions, and more.

 Who may participate?

 From novice to advanced riders, I encourage participants of all ages, disciplines, and experience levels.
 Horses may range from un-started colts to experienced competitive horses, and everything in between.
 This is not a "discipline-specific" clinic.
-Maximum of eight participants.
+There is a maximum of eight participants.

 Can I bring more than one horse?